dys-org/deez-components/README.md

 # deez-components

-This UI library uses Vue 3, Tailwind CSS, Headless UI, and Unplugin Icons.
+This UI library uses Vue 3, Tailwind CSS, Headless UI, and Iconify Icons.
 TypeScript types are exported for all component props.

 I make a lot of breaking changes to this library.
 I try to increment the minor version when I do, but I would **NOT** use these components in a production app until this hits 1.x, if that ever happens.